MicrosoftDocs/azure-stack-docs/azure-stack/mdc/operator/registration-tzl.md

 - **Connected**: Connected means you've deployed Azure Stack Hub so that it can connect to the internet and to Azure.
 You can either have Azure AD or Active Directory Federation Services (AD FS) for your identity store.

 - **Disconnected**: With the disconnected from Azure deployment option, you can deploy and use Azure Stack Hub without a connection to the internet.
+Because disconnected systems can't report PaaS usage back to Azure, they must register as the **Capacity** billing model in order to use PaaS services.

 ### Determine a unique registration name to use